How to Clean and Maintain a Welding Table? (Plus Spatter Prevention)

 Spatter is metal blown away from the welding arc.
 Because it’s red hot, it sticks on your welding table.

 Spatter prevents placing your workpieces flat and square them with precision.
-It can also scratch your metals and tools.
+It can also scratch the workpiece and your tools.

-To protect your table from spatter, you can use the following tips to reduce the amount or prevent fusion with the table:
+To protect your table from spatter, use the following tips to reduce the amount or prevent fusion with it:

 - Amperage that’s set too high will create excessive spatter because it makes the arc unstable.

 - If you have a MIG welder, using C25 (75/25) shielding gas rather than C100 will reduce the spatter amount.
-If your welder has an inductance control, set it to a higher value to reduce spatter.
+If your welder has an inductance control, set it to a higher value.

 - If you use flux-core welding, remember that these wires need direct current negative (DC-) polarity on the torch.

-- Welding on clean metal will also create fewer spatter.
+- Welding on clean metal will also create less spatter.
 Clean the joint from dirt and remove coatings such as galvanization.

 - Another popular method is using antispatter products on the areas you want to protect.
 These come as spray, liquid, or paste and prevent spatter from fusing.